 1.)
 It has powerful legs that allow it to leap huge distances, long claws, terrifying, glowing red eyes, and distinctive spikes down its back.

 2.)
-Some suggest this creature is the result of a top-secret government genetics experiment, based in the rainforest of Puerto Rico.
+Some suggest that the chupacabra is the result of a top-secret government genetics experiment, based in the rainforest of Puerto Rico.

 3.)
-Some people have even eluded that it’s an extraterrestrial being, brought to Earth on spaceships.
+Numerous people have even eluded that the chupacabra is an extraterrestrial being, brought to Earth on spaceships.

 4.)
 It has been allegedly spotted in places like Mexico, Puerto Rico, Chile, Argentina, Nicaragua, and Florida, among other places.
 Nearly all of them located in Spanish-speaking locales.
 Strange…